doocs/leetcode/solution/1200-1299/1236.Web Crawler/README_EN.md

 <p>Below&nbsp;are two examples explaining the functionality of the problem, for custom testing purposes you&#39;ll have three&nbsp;variables&nbsp;<code data-stringify-type="code">urls</code>,&nbsp;<code data-stringify-type="code">edges</code>&nbsp;and&nbsp;<code data-stringify-type="code">startUrl</code>.
 Notice that you will only have access to&nbsp;<code data-stringify-type="code">startUrl</code>&nbsp;in your code, while&nbsp;<code data-stringify-type="code">urls</code>&nbsp;and&nbsp;<code data-stringify-type="code">edges</code>&nbsp;are not directly accessible to you in code.</p>

+<p>Note: Consider the same URL with the trailing slash &quot;/&quot; as a different URL.
+For example, &quot;http://news.yahoo.com&quot;, and &quot;http://news.yahoo.com/&quot; are different urls.</p>

 <p>&nbsp;</p>
 <p><strong class="example">Example 1:</strong></p>